Anthony Rizzo Player Props: Yankees vs. Royals

 Royals Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Royals pitching staff ranks 24th in the league.
+- The 8.1 strikeouts per nine innings put together by the Royals pitching staff ranks 25th in MLB.

-- Royals pitchers combine to allow 114 total home runs at a rate of 1.2 per game (to rank 19th in the league).
+- Royals pitchers combine to surrender 117 total home runs at a clip of 1.2 per game (to rank 20th in the league).

-- Marsh (0-3 with a 5.40 ERA and 21 strikeouts in 15 2/3 innings pitched) gets the start for the Royals, his fourth of the season.
+- Singer makes the start for the Royals, his 20th of the season.
+He is 6-8 with a 5.70 ERA and 81 strikeouts through 102 2/3 innings pitched.

-- The righty's most recent appearance was on Saturday against the Tampa Bay Rays, when he went six innings, surrendering two earned runs while allowing five hits.
+- The righty last pitched on Sunday against the Tampa Bay Rays, when he threw eight innings, allowing four earned runs while giving up seven hits.

-- The 25-year-old has a 5.40 ERA and 12.6 strikeouts per nine innings across three games this season, while giving up a batting average of .246 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.